Kotlin/kotlinx.coroutines/docs/flow.md

 ### Launching flow

 It is convenient to use flows to represent asynchronous events that are coming from some source.
-In this case we need an analogue of `addEventListener` function that registers a piece of code with reaction on incoming events and continues further work.
+In this case, we need an analogue of `addEventListener` function that registers a piece of code with a reaction on incoming events and continues further work.
 The [onEach] operator can serve this role.
 However, `onEach` is an intermediate operator.
 We also need a terminal operator to collect the flow.
 Otherwise, just calling `onEach` has no effect.

-If we use [collect] terminal operator after `onEach` then code after it waits until the flow is collected:
+If we use [collect] terminal operator after `onEach`, then code after it waits until the flow is collected:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">